ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-05-aws-elastic-load-balancer.md

 2. Autoscaling config is not working correctly. ie. there is a bug.

 3. Autoscaling is in a "suspended state"

-## End to End Encryption

-Create a public key policy
-Create a back-end instance authentication policy

 ## Patterns